sezanzeb/input-remapper/HELP.md

 a keycode of 10, now triggers writing 50) write "!!!!!!!!!".
 Even though no symbols are loaded for that button.

-This is because the second device that starts writing an event.value of 2 will take control of what is happening.
+**The Sixth idea** continues with the fourth.
+The described problem is because the second device that starts writing an event.value of 2 will take control of what is happening.
 Following example: (KB = keyboard, example devices)
 1. hold a on KB1: `a-1`, `a-2`, `a-2`, `a-2`, ...